-To understand why Pugs ranked so low in Coren’s intelligence trials, we must first understand how we measure dog intelligence in these tests.
+To understand why Pugs ranked so low in these dog intelligence trials, we must first understand how we measure the intelligence of a Pug.
+We’ll discuss the misconception of the “dumb Pug” and explain the real reasons why this dog breed is more intelligent than they seem.

 RECOMMENDED: 100 Most Intelligent Dog Breeds